BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

     tail -n+1 */*.report > all_reports.txt.backup
   ```
   * Potential problems
-    * Problem with `bigbgee` mounting
-    * FastQC bug or streaming problem.
+    * FastP bug.
 Beware, these libraries can move to further steps and generate a `DONE.txt` (see below).
     * Kallisto bug...
 Streaming too slow, streaming interrupted, sometimes everything is just fine but Kallisto bugs after reporting output...
 Beware, these libraries can move to further steps and generate a `DONE.txt`.
 Very important to check if number of reads processed corresponds to number of reads in FASTQ files (see below).
     * How to track these bugs:
     ```